Manual IP assignment assumes too much knowledge for FreeNAS Mini User

 #2 Updated by Jordan Hubbard about 3 years ago

 - Status changed from Screened to Closed: Not To Be Fixed

 - Assignee changed from Jakub Klama to Kris Moore

 If the user is unable or unwilling to use DHCP, they will have to know the specific IP address and interface information - there's no way around that.
 This is why most end-users are not allowed to set their machines up directly on larger networks - they ask IT to do it.
 A home user would simply use DHCP and get an RFC1918 address from their Comcast router, or whatever.

-#3 Updated by Dru Lavigne almost 3 years ago
+#3 Updated by Dru Lavigne about 3 years ago

 - Category set to Documentation